alexsanjoseph/alexsanjoseph.github.io/_posts/2016-03-09-comparing-dataframes-in-r-using-comparedf.md

 colored red if a row was removed.

-For Example, _Akshay_, _Ananth_ and _Bulla_ has had changes in scored, which are in _Discipline_, _Maths_, and _Maths_ respectively.
+For Example, _Akshay_, _Ananth_ and _Bulla_ has had changes in scores, which are in _Discipline_, _Maths_, and _Maths_ respectively.
-_Dhakkan_ and _Mugger_ have dropped out of the dataset from 2010 and the full rows are shown in red, which _DikChik_ and _Vikram_ have joined new in the data set and the full rows are in green.
+_Dhakkan_ and _Mugger_ have dropped out of the dataset from 2010 and the all the columns for the rows are shown in red, which _DikChik_ and _Vikram_ have joined new in the data set and all the columns for the rows are in green.

 The same data is represented in tabular form (for further analysis, if necessary) in the `comparison_table_diff` object